 - Play with noodles.
 I can see penne, rotini and even egg noodles going great.
 Or use different colored noodles to make it prettier.

 We are getting lots of new subscribers these days.
-Keep on showing the love and be with us.
-Thank you for following us on this great food journey.
+Keep on showing the love and be with us by subscribing to our newsletter… Thank you for following us on this great food journey.
 Adios for now, and let me know if you give this one a try… 🙂

 Crustless Rotisserie Chicken Pot Pie Casserole, on my Gypsy Plate… enjoy!